Organic infant formula & feeding support

 Your toddler wants to do everything on their own at this age!
 When it comes to food, you want your little one to start exerting their independence and feed themselves.
 You are responsible for what, when, and where your child eats, while your child will decide how much and whether to eat.7

-What are some tips for using the Division of Responsibility and for helping prevent picky eating?
+Tips for using the Division of Responsibility to help prevent picky eating

 Use the Division of Responsibility consistently